A meal of barbecue begs for libation to wash it down, and a meal without barbecue and a drink is called breakfast.

 Wine.
 There are two paths to follow: (1) Go for something dry with bubbles such as French Champagne, dry American sparkling wines, or Spanish Cava, or (2) go for a big red such as a zinfandel or syrah from California or a Shiraz from Australia (shiraz and syrah are two names for the same grape).

 Spirits.
-Halpren says, "Drink a cocktail that has acidity that cuts the sweetness (lime or lemon juice, ginger beer) or is refreshing (seltzer water, lemonade).
-I recommend cocktails like Mojitos, Mint Juleps, the Lynchburg Lemonade (substitute any whisky, it's delicious), a Collins drink (Tom, John and Ivan all work), or a Daisy.
-Also, my Mom's Summertime Slush is a must, and you can make it non-alcoholic."
+Halpren says, “Drink a cocktail that has acidity that cuts the sweetness (lime or lemon juice, ginger beer) or is refreshing (seltzer water, lemonade).
+I recommend cocktails like Mojitos, Mint Juleps, Lynchburg Lemonade, a Collins drink (Tom, John and Ivan all work), or a Daisy.

 For hot and sweet sauces